Graphons arising from graphs definable over finite fields: Fields with powers of Frobenius

 Then $\bU(K_q)$ is the group $\mu_{2q+1}$ of $(2q+1)$-th roots of unity in $\bar{\F}_q$, and the size of the set of cubes depends on whether $\mu_3\subseteq\mu_{2q+1}$, i.e., whether $3|2q+1$.
 Henceforth we can follow the reasoning from Example~\ref{cubes-prod} and we obtain the same limit stepfunctions.

 On the other hand, let us point out that the graphs $\bGamma(K_q)$ cannot be obtained from a graph interpretable over finite fields, which shows that the difference context is genuinely richer.
-Indeed, already in even characteristic, for each $q$, the smallest finite field containing the set $\mu_{2q+1}=\bU(K_q)$ is $\F_{4q^2}$, so the size of the set of realisations grows roughly as the square root of the size of the corresponding finite field, which is known to be impossible by the negative answer to Felgner's question in \cite{CDM}. \end{example}
+Indeed, already in even characteristic, for each $q$, the smallest finite field containing the set $\mu_{2q+1}=\bU(K_q)$ is $\F_{4q^2}$, so the size of the set of realisations grows roughly as the square root of the size of the corresponding finite field, which cannot happen by the CDM-property \ref{CDM} proved for finite fields in \cite{CDM}. \end{example}

 \begin{example} Let $\bGamma$ be defined on the same $\bU$ as in Example~\ref{diff-cubes}, but with

 In order to facilitate the notation, write $\Gamma=(U,U,E)=\bGamma(K_q)$, so that $U=\mu_{2q+1}\subseteq\bar{\F}_q$.
 Let $\zeta\in \bar{\F}_q$ be a primitive cube root of unity, and write $U_i=\zeta^iU^3$, for $i=0,1,2$.
 We split the fields $K_q$ into subclasses: \begin{enumerate} \item $\zeta\notin U$, i.e. $3\not| 2q+1$; \item $\zeta\in U$ and $\zeta^q=\zeta$, i.e., $3|2q+1$ and $3|q-1$; \item $\zeta\in U$ and $\zeta^q=\zeta^2$, i.e., $3|2q+1$ and $3\not|q-1$. \end{enumerate} The set of corresponding limits is